 Is Selecting Organic Fabric a Must for Your Printing?

 At maake we provide sustainable material to print on, including over 15 types of organic cotton fabric.
-We stock both organic and natural products such as linen and hemp.
+We stock both organic and natural products such as cotton and linen.

 These days, we consider many materials to be sustainable.
 However, these materials are often in short supply, and their prices rise and fall.
 For this reason, you need to be open-minded when you choose the material you want to print on.